 “In the modern marketing world where content has become the dominant way we communicate, empathy serves as a foundation to stand above the overdosing flood of information experienced by customers and buyers.
 It requires us to understand the context of the goals and challenges of our customers and buyers.
 Have you taken the time to put yourselves in their shoes?
 Lived a day in their life, considered the challenges they face and the problems they seek to solve?”

 If the answer to these questions is no… chances are you don’t know your buyer very well.

-A big one is likely related to the process by which you launch campaigns, or the process of passing leads to sales, or the process of lead scoring.
-Improving the relationship between marketing and sales is an enormous challenge and one on the top of many lists!
+A big one is probably related to the process by which you launch campaigns, or the process of passing leads to sales, or the process of lead scoring.
+Improving the relationship between marketing and sales is an enormous challenge and one that sits at the top of many lists!

 Switch your focus from your process, to your people.
 Make your buyer initiatives the drivers for what you do.